webclinic017/CookieFlutter-Django/README.rst

 Overview
 ---------
 CookieFlutter Django is a spin off of Cookiecutter Django.
-It is customized for my workflow and includes features such as gis tools, web scraping tools, data science tools, celery voulumes, and a flutter frontend.
+It is customized for my workflow and includes tools for handling GIS data, web-scraping, data analyisis, task managament, cron jobs, and a Flutter frontend.

 Usage (Backend)